 The "access" model defines a firm "both in terms of unique assets (which may be physical or human) and in terms of the people who have access to these assets."
-Access to the unique assets is what defines the power of the individuals within and without the firm.
-Rajan and Zingales define access as "the ability to use, or work with, a critical resource."
-Examples of critical resources include machines, ideas, and people.
+Raghuram Rajan and Luigi Zingales define access as "the ability to use, or work with, a critical resource."
 As Rajan and Zingales make clear, "[t]he agent who is given privileged access to the resource gets no new residual rights of control.
 All she gets is the opportunity to specialize her human capital to the resource and make herself valuable."
 Combined with her right to leave the firm, access gives the employee the ability to "create a critical resource that she controls: her specialized human capital."
 Control over this critical resource is a source of power.
 Gordon Smith has further developed this "critical resource" theory of the firm in outlining a theory of fiduciary duties that are responsible to vulnerabilities created by critical resources.